sanic-org/sanic-guide/src/en/guide/best-practices/blueprints.md

 group = Blueprint.group([auth, metrics], version="v1")

-# This will provide APIS prefixed with the following URL path
+# This will provide APIs prefixed with the following URL path
 # /v1/auth/ and /v1/metrics
 ```
 :---